Gymnastics at the 2004 Summer Olympics – Men's rings

 The men's rings competition was one of eight events for male competitors of the artistic gymnastics discipline contested in the gymnastics at the 2004 Summer Olympics in Athens.
 The qualification and final rounds took place on August 14 and August 22 at the O.A.C.A.
 Olympic Indoor Hall.
 There were 77 competitors from 28 nations, with nations competing in the team event having up to 5 gymnasts and other nations having up to 2 gymnasts.
 The event was won by Dimosthenis Tampakos of Greece, the nation's first victory in the rings since 1896 and second overall.
 Yordan Yovchev of Bulgaria took silver, while Jury Chechi of Italy earned bronze.
 All three men had previously won a medal in the event; they were the 9th, 10th, and 11th men to win multiple rings medals.

+The medals for the competition were presented by Lambis V. Nikolaou, Greece; IOC Executive Board Member, and the medalists' bouquets were presented by Adrian Stoica, Romania; FIG MTC President.

 Background

 This was the 21st appearance of the event, which is one of the five apparatus events held every time there were apparatus events at the Summer Olympics (no apparatus events were held in 1900, 1908, 1912, or 1920).
 Five of the eight finalists from 2000 returned: silver medalist Dimosthenis Tampakos of Greece, bronze medalist Yordan Yovchev of Bulgaria, fourth-place finisher Yang Wei of China, fifth-place finisher Ivan Ivankov of Belarus, and eighth-place finisher Roman Zozulya of Ukraine.
 Also returning was 1996 gold medalist Jury Chechi of Italy, who had missed the 2000 Games due to injury and was attempting a comeback at the age of 35.
 Yovchev had won the world championship in 2001, finished second in 2002, and shared the championship with Tampakos in 2003.

 Colombia, Malaysia, and Tunisia each made their debut in the men's rings.
 The United States made its 19th appearance, most of any nation; the Americans had missed only the inaugural 1896 rings and the boycotted 1980 Games.